 Where knowledge developed by researchers is found suitable for product development in a new company-owned business, the TTO assists researchers in setting up their own business.
 The researcher receives guidance in seeking an entrepreneur and/or funding and any staff required to enable him or her to develop the invention until it reaches full maturity.

-The study programmes offered by the UvA also place emphasis on entrepreneurship.
+Degree programmes offered at the UvA also focus on entrepreneurship.
 One such example is the Entrepreneurship minor.
-Aside from subject matter knowledge, students also acquire the necessary knowledge and skills in business acumen.
-The UvA integrates entrepreneurship education into study programmes as much as possible, thus introducing entrepreneurship to as many students as possible.
+Aside from specialised subject knowledge, students also acquire the necessary knowledge and skills in business acumen.
+The UvA integrates entrepreneurship training into degree programmes whenever possible, thus introducing entrepreneurship to as many students as possible.
 Present-day society not only requires knowledge but also people who know how to apply such knowledge in a creative and entrepreneurial manner.
-For that very reason PhD students at the UvA also pursue an Entrepreneurship course.
+For that reason, PhD students at the UvA also take an Entrepreneurship course.

 Amsterdam Center for Entrepreneurship